This blog may contain affiliate links. Read our disclosure policy for more info.

 First, enjoy a visit to Isla Pasion, a heart-shaped island next to Holbox island.
 Then it’s off to Isla Holbox to enjoy the pristine beaches, laid-back island life, and delicious fresh seafood.
 The tour includes some time to enjoy the famous ocean hammocks as well as a 1-hour bike rental to explore the island.
 For an extra charge, you can grab a golf cart and explore at a quicker pace.

-It’s a fantastic day; just be repaired for a long day and get some rest the night before (the means no Coco Bongo!)
-Be sure to book your tour to Isla Holbox in advance, numbers are limited on this highly rated tour!
+It’s a fantastic day; just be repaired for a long day and get some rest the night before (that means no Coco Bongo!)
+Be sure to book your tour to Isla Holbox in advance, numbers are limited on this highly-rated tour!

 15. Visit Chichen Itza